Voycawojka/copybara/README.md

 verbose=yes ; in case of flags (boolean options) setting them to any value will set them to 'true'
 ```

-All configuration options have command line counterpats (listed in the table below).
+All configuration options have command line counterparts (listed in the table below).
 Because of that no configuration file is needed and all options can be passed via the command line.

 ### Command line